 Figure 6 Elgar, The Dream of Gerontius, the Theme of Despair

 The listener can easily connect to the music once they understand the importance of various themes.
 Elgar employed the use of associative tonality for labelling different themes.
 For example, D for judgement, major is for good judgement whereas minor is for bad, C for Angels, and E-flat for prayers.
-Besides that, The transition from ‘Kyrie’ to ‘Sanctus fortis’ in Part I (E-flat/B-flat), and when angels sing with the choir of Angelicals in Part II (C/E-flat), Elgar applied alternative key changing movement to represent blocking away the human soul from the iron walls of the Judgement.
+Besides that, the transition from ‘Kyrie’ to ‘Sanctus fortis’ in Part I (E-flat/B-flat), and when angels sing with the choir of Angelicals in Part II (C/E-flat), Elgar applied alternative key changing movement which Jaegar argued was to represent blocking away the human soul from the iron walls of the Judgement.
 At the line ‘Tis this strange innermost abandonment’ in Part I, has an exceptional Elgarian orchestral effect painted the word ‘strange’.
 This holy and enlightened sounding is created by strings divided into fifteen parts, sustain for one bar with ppp in dynamic, and proceeded by a long pause.

 Figure 7 Elgar, The Dream of Gerontius, Part I, ‘Tis this Strange innermost abandonment’